-MP4/M4A Format Preferences allow setting up how output MP4/M4A files are encoded.
-This tab allows specifying MP4/M4A Codec, Bit Rate Mode, Bit Rate, Bit Depth, Compression Level, Sample Rate and Channels.
+MP4/M4A Format Preferences allow you to set how output MP4/M4A files are encoded.
+This tab will enable you to configure the MP4/M4A Codec, Bit Rate Mode, Bit Rate, Bit Depth, Compression Level, Sample Rate, and Channels.

 MP4/M4A Codec